DavidBuchanan314/boiga/README.md

 See the examples directory for... examples.
 Further usage examples can be seen in my [Scratch Cryptography Library](https://github.com/DavidBuchanan314/scratch-cryptography-library).

+See also: [scratch-vscode](https://github.com/DavidBuchanan314/scratch-vscode) - A vscode extension that lets you preview Scratch projects right in your editor, with live reload.

 ## Project Status:

 It's a working prototype.
 Not all blocks are supported, but you can use this to write non-trivial scratch projects.